tektoncd/catalog/kn/knative-dockerfile-deploy/build_deploy/README.md

 ## PipelineRun:

-- Let's trigger the Pipeline we've created above referncing the resources via PipelineRun.
+- Let's trigger the Pipeline we've created above referencing the resources via PipelineRun.
 - Note that we've referenced ServiceAccount `kn-deployer-account` in `kn` CLI arguments, it tells `kn` which ServiceAccount to use while pulling the image from (private) container registry.
-- Also note that, we're giving creating service namely `hello` and asking to create Revision `hello-v1`, we'll use this Revision name in subsequent Pipeline operations.
+- Also note that, we're creating a service named `hello` and asking to create Revision `hello-v1`, we'll use this Revision name in subsequent Pipeline operations.

 Save the following YAML in a file e.g.: `pipeline_run.yaml` and create PipelineRun as